 Then there is family.
 Oh how rewarding it has been for me to raise a child, daughter number three, here and watch so many others grow and flourish.
 I am blessed to have many family members within 3 miles of my home in this wonderful community including two grandchildren from daughter number one.
 These are the fruits that I am most proud of.
 I have had the pleasure of witnessing our community’s whole-village approach to nurturing our younger members with great schools, sports clubs, scouting, our local libraries, and more.
 It is a pleasure to see them enjoy a rite of summertime, jumping off the Great Eddy covered bridge.
 Recently, I began substitute teaching and have experienced the value of our small schools.
 Each of the four towns within The Valley has a small elementary school with small-sized classes where personal attention by very talented and dedicated teachers is abundant.
 With collaboration among the small staff and mentoring from older students, everyone knows everyone, sort of like the old one room schoolhouse.
 The middle and high schools are also right-sized and equally nurturing, with 21st Century academics and a strong emphasis on non-contact sports, and award-winning arts and music programs.
 Being that our community is highly reliant on the recreation and creative economic sectors, these are strong attributes.
 I am also very grateful to have the privilege of being assistant coach of the high school golf team.

 With my final kid at college at the University of Vermont, I now have the chance to reflect and enjoy the fruits of my labor.
 How fortuitous that I chose The Valley as my home 25 years ago.
-This week I coached golf at the Sugarbush Resort Golf Club and flew in a glider plane at the Sugarbush Airport, piloted by my friend Johann who was visiting from Michigan.
+This week I coached golf at the Sugarbush Resort Golf Club and flew in a glider plane at the Sugarbush Soaring at our Valley airport, piloted by my friend Johann who was visiting from Michigan.
 I hiked to the summit of Mad River Glen, ran four miles on the Mad River Path, and enjoyed many fine meals with friends and family at several of our great dining locations.
 While traversing the Valley from town to town, I observed people enjoying the new sidewalks, paths and trails that I worked hard to help make a reality.
 My social calendar is filled with many great things to do and events to enjoy including running in the Mad Dash, a community foot race that was envisioned and planned in my living room 24 years ago.
 This annual event is one of the juiciest fruits of my labor and of The Valley.
 Come out and run it with me on October 13.

 Meanwhile, I will keep you posted with more occasional musings from along the Mill Brook.